• Double-bridge static cone penetrometer

 XXXX

-H: XX.X shows the depth at that time, NO: XX indicates the number of dissipation events, and XXXX displays the pore pressure alarm value (kPa).
+H: XX.X displays the depth at that time; NO: XX displays the number of dissipation cycles; XXXX displays the pore pressure alarm value (kPa).

-u: XXXX compared to the data shown in the line above: Real-time pore pressure data
+u: XXXX compared to the data in the line above: real-time pore pressure data

-Below is a row of data showing 10 consecutive pore pressure readings.
+The row of data below XXXX shows: 10 consecutive pore pressure data points.

 XXXX

-Monitor the dissipation of excess pore pressure under curved conditions, and press the "S" key to switch back to data once dissipation is complete.
+Monitor the dissipation of excess pore pressure under curved conditions; when the dissipation is complete, press the “S” key to switch back to data display.

 Table (cannot be ended in curve state).

-1. Connect the cross-plate sensor cable using the static single-bridge wiring method.
+1. Connect the vane sensor cable using the static single-bridge wiring method.

-2. Select the main menu "1.
-Measurement," then choose the measurement menu "3.
-Vane Test" to display the interface for entering vane test parameters.
+2. Select the main menu “1.
+Measurement,” then select the measurement menu “3.
+Cross Plate” to display the interface for entering cross-plate parameters.

 Board Head Number: xxx